munificent/craftinginterpreters/book/the-lox-language.md

 </aside>

-What C-like syntax has instead is something you'll find is often more valuable in a language: *familiarity*.
+What C-like syntax has instead is something you'll often find more valuable in a language: *familiarity*.
 I know you are already comfortable with that style because the two languages we'll be using to *implement* Lox -- Java and C -- also inherit it.
 Using a similar syntax for Lox gives you one less thing to